jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-20 9 simple steps to train a model.md

-# 9 Simple steps to train an LLM wit InstructLab
+# 9 Simple steps to train an LLM with InstructLab

 1. Identify the gap in knowledge/skills